-1. Purchase Under Immediate Supervision of Peace Officer
+a.
+Immediate Supervision of Peace Officer

-A minor does not commit a purchase offense if the minor purchases the alcoholic beverage under the immediate supervision of a commissioned peace officer engaged in enforcing the Alcoholic Beverage Code.
-Alcoholic Beverage Code § 106.02.
+A minor does not commit a purchase or possession offense if the minor purchases or possesses the alcoholic beverage under the immediate supervision of a commissioned peace officer engaged in enforcing the Alcoholic Beverage Code.
+Alcoholic Beverage Code § 106.02; 106.05.

 For example, it is not an offense if a minor, working under the immediate supervision of a peace officer, purchases alcohol at a convenience store as part of a law enforcement operation to determine whether that store is selling alcohol to minors.
-Alcoholic Beverage Code § 106.02.

-2. Consumption in Presence of Parent or Other Adult
+b.
+Presence of Parent or Other Adult

-It is an affirmative defense to a consumption offense that the alcoholic beverage was consumed in the visible presence of the minor's adult parent, guardian or spouse.
-Alcoholic Beverage Code § 106.04.
+It is an affirmative defense to a possession or consumption offense that the alcoholic beverage was possessed or consumed in the visible presence of the minor's adult parent, guardian or spouse.
+Alcoholic Beverage Code § 106.04; 106.05.